Admiral of the North: History

-The administration of English Navy from the end of the 13th century was decentralized into three regional 'admiralties' until the end of the fourteenth Century.
+The administration of the English Navy from the end of the 13th century was decentralized into three regional 'admiralties' until the end of the fourteenth Century.
 The appointment of an admiral was not regarded by the English government at the time as an honorary post subordinate to a military rank, their importance attached to their office can be confirmed by the recording of their allowances paid recorded in the Calendar of Patent Rolls.
 In the fourteenth Century Admirals were paid a respectable salary which was only granted because the position was viewed as substantially important.
 In addition the rank of admiral was only granted to men of high prestige within feudal hierarchy, most recipients of the office were usually knights but more often earls.
 The Admirals duties usually consisted of assembling fleets for naval expeditions undertaken by the monarch on campaign, maintaining order and discipline and supervising the work of the Admiralty Courts for each region.
 On major military expeditions the Admiral would go to sea with their fleets and accompany the overall Commander-in-Chief of both sea and land forces usually the King himself but sometimes a nobleman of higher rank than the admiral.
 Their role was to observe and direct naval battles but not necessarily taking part in them, themselves.
 However, from 1344 onward their role was moving from primarily an administrative one to that of a seagoing command.